CliffCrerar/nextjs-materialize-css-app/Readme.md

 Run `npm install` in cloned directory.

-Run `npm run devSite` should start the front end app.
+Run `npm run devSite` builds the dev app in a new or existing `.next` directory.

+### Running production build

+To create a production build run the following commands:

+`npm run build` creates as dist directory with the production version. (_see below section on how to configure._)

+## Build directory default config

+Look inside the `next.config.js` for the 2 variables `productionBuildDirectory` and `developmentBuildDirectory` these are as their names suggest, the settings for the directories where the app will be built.

+For development it is set to the `Next.js` default standard `.next` directory.
+Out of the box the app will create a `dist` directory on the project root when you run `npm run build`.

+If you change these default settings remember to also update these in the `.gitignore` if you are planning on deploying to `Zeit`.

+## Layout

+You can configure the default layout by manipulating the code inside the `components/layout` directories of the project.

-Create new themes by placing `.css` files create with [material design pallete](https://www.materialpalette.com/)
+Create new themes by placing `.css` files creates with [material design pallete](https://www.materialpalette.com/)